Reserve Bank governor Michele Bullock bored by questioning on government spending, inflation

 “I understand people are disappointed with the interest rate rise but it would not be appropriate in the circumstances we’ve got to not take that action because inflation is bad for everyone,” she said.

-But when it came to updated RBA forecasts of inflation hitting 4.2 per cent by June this year, Ms Bullock said surging private demand and not government spending was the culprit, this time sticking to Treasurer Jim Chalmers’ argument that the Federal Government isn’t to blame.
+When it came to updated RBA forecasts of inflation soaring to 4.2 per cent by June this year, Ms Bullock said surging private demand and not government spending was the culprit - echoing Treasurer Jim Chalmers’ argument that the Federal Government isn’t to blame.

-Headline inflation was at 3.2 per cent in August, a level above the RBA’s 2-3 per cent annual target.
+Inflation was at 3.2 per cent in August, a level above the RBA’s 2-3 per cent annual target, when it cut rates for the third time.

-Financial markets are expecting a follow-up rate rise in May following the release of March inflation data.
+Financial markets are expecting a follow-up rate rise in May.